Skip to content

 Overview

-Randomly reduces a multi-measurement problem to repeated single-measurement OMP-style recovery, then boosts by re-fitting on the recovered joint support.
+Randomly reduces a multi-measurement problem to repeated single-measurement OMP-style recovery with patch-dictionary awareness, then boosts by re-fitting on the recovered joint support.

 References